 - Open the project you want to publish, click on the Actions button at the top right of the Project structure view and select Publish project:

-Either method will start the publishing process for your project. gomo will now take the content of your project, apply the theme you've selected for it and create a multi-device HTML package with all the wrapper code needed to communicate with a SCORM 1.2-compliant Learning Management System.
+Once you've made you selections click Publish. gomo will now take the content of your project, apply the theme you've selected for it and create a multi-device HTML package with all the wrapper code needed to communicate with a SCORM compliant Learning Management System.

 Go back to the main projects page and you'll see the progress of the publishing of your project: